oss-review-toolkit/ort/docs/README.md

 querying whatever [supported package manager](../analyzer/src/main/kotlin/managers) is found.
 No modifications to your existing project source code, or especially to the build system, are necessary for that to work.
-The tree of transitive dependencies per project is written out as [ABCD](https://github.com/nexB/aboutcode/tree/master/aboutcode-data)-style YAML (or JSON, see `-f`) files to the specified output directory (`-o`) whose inner structure mirrors the one from the input directory.
-The output files exactly document the status quo of all package-related meta-data.
-They can and probably need to be further processed or manually edited before passing them to one of the other tools.
+The tree of transitive dependencies per project is written out as [ABCD](https://github.com/nexB/aboutcode/tree/master/aboutcode-data)-style YAML (or JSON, see `-f`) file named `analyzer-result.yml` to the specified output directory (`-o`).
+The output file exactly documents the status quo of all package-related meta-data.
+It can be further processed or manually edited before passing it to one of the other tools.

 ### [downloader](../downloader/src/main/kotlin)

-Taking a single ABCD-syle dependencies file as the input (`-d`), the Downloader retrieves the source code of all contained packages to the specified output directory (`-o`).
+Taking the ABCD-syle dependencies file as the input (`-d`), the Downloader retrieves the source code of all contained packages to the specified output directory (`-o`).
 The Downloader takes care of things like normalizing URLs and using the [appropriate VCS tool](../downloader/src/main/kotlin/vcs) to checkout source code from version control.

 ### [scanner](../scanner/src/main/kotlin)